Before you ever chose what to believe, you were taught how to see...

 Finally, Babylon offers security apart from Jehovah by softening fear and uncertainty.
 Jehovah teaches that life is fragile, death is real, and humans depend on Him for the future.
 Babylon counters this by perpetuating the lie told in Eden, assuring people that they do not truly die, that death is not an end, that some part of them continues, and that stability can be found in systems, rituals, or spiritual continuity.
 Trust in God is replaced with reassurance in the system.
 Security no longer rests in Jehovah’s promises, but in the assumption that existence itself is guaranteed regardless.

 This is why Babylon is seductive.
-Loyalty is not demanded at once.
-It is invited.
+She first satisfies needs Jehovah created, belonging, meaning, and security, but offers them detached from obedience to Him.
+Loyalty is not demanded at once; it is invited through reassurance and familiarity.
 Kings do not merely tolerate her.
 They desire her.
 Partnership feels justified.
 Authority feels righteous.
 History shows how often violence and persecution have been carried out under this blessing, framed as divine approval rather than human ambition.

 Babylon’s seduction does not stop with rulers and institutions.
 What begins at the top filters downward into everyday life.
 Traditions, holidays, customs, and national stories are shaped by the same lens that once justified power.
 Over time, societies learn what to celebrate, what to honor, what to mourn, and what to defend.
 Her influence becomes familiar and inherited, not because deception was chosen, but because the worldview was absorbed.